 TEU Traffic (2018-19): 0.57 million units

-Known as Surat Port, the Adani Hazira Port is an important LNG and petroleum harbour on the Western coast of India, close to the city of Surat.
+Known as Surat Port, the Adani Hazira Port is a vital LNG and petroleum harbour on the Western coast of India, close to the city of Surat.
 It is managed and operated by Adani Hazira Port Private Limited (AHPPL).
-It is built to handle cargo including bulk, breakbulk, bulk liquids, chemicals, petroleum, edible oils, containers, automobiles, and crude oil.
+It is built to handle cargo, including bulk, breakbulk, bulk liquids, chemicals, petroleum, edible oils, containers, automobiles, and crude oil.
 It is a highly developed port under the Adani group that operates as a multimodal hub.
 It deals with vessels from Europe, Africa, America, and the Middle East.

 The port lies close to the Delhi Mumbai Industrial Zone and is also close to the Mumbai and Nhava Sheva Ports.
 Two of the major goods through Hazira are coal and petroleum products.
-Coal is processed by an integrated conveyor system that has mechanized the coal handling process.
-There are several industrial companies that operate from Hazira such as Essar, Shell, L&T, ONGC, NTPC, GAIL, and Reliance Industries.
+Coal is processed by an integrated conveyor system that mechanises the coal handling process.
+Several industrial companies operate from Hazira, such as Essar, Shell, L&T, ONGC, NTPC, GAIL, and Reliance Industries.

 A new container handling terminal operated by PSA International is under construction.
 The existing facilities can handle 1 million TEUs, while the LNG terminals run by Total SA and Shell Oil can process 2.5 million tons.
-There is also a small naval shipyard operated by L&T out of Hazira.
+L&T also operates a small naval shipyard out of Hazira.

 You might also like to read: